stevedep/TripViewer/replit.md

 The codebase includes basic user management structures with interfaces for user creation and retrieval.
 The storage layer supports user authentication patterns, though the current implementation appears to be simplified for development purposes.

 ## External Service Integrations
 The primary external integration is with the NS (Nederlandse Spoorwegen) API for real-time train schedule data.
-The application handles API authentication using subscription keys and formats requests according to NS API specifications.

-The integration includes comprehensive error handling and request formatting, ensuring reliable data fetching from the Dutch railway system's official API endpoints.
+The application now makes direct calls from the frontend using CORS-enabled requests.

+**Static Deployment Integration:**
+- Direct frontend calls to `gateway.apiportal.ns.nl`
+- Proper headers and API key configuration
+- CORS error handling with user-friendly fallbacks
+- Schema validation using Zod for API response validation

+**Build Process:**
+- Created `build-static.js` for static deployment preparation
+- Moves files from `dist/public/` to `dist/` root for proper static hosting
+- Removes server-side components during build process

 # External Dependencies